 Assistive Technology and Devices Coverage

-We have licensed agents across 38 states that are contracted with all of the major carriers and can help you find a plan that makes it easier for you to afford assistive devices.
-To get started, call 833-438-3676 or click here.
+We have licensed agents across 38 states that are contracted with all of the major carriers and can help you find a plan that makes it easier for you to afford assistive devices for elderly parents or patients.
+To get started, call 844-431-1832 or click here.